-Dr. Windell performs as a member of the LaGrange Symphony Orchestra and regularly plays with the Columbus Symphony Orchestra.
-She has also performed at the Springer Opera House, with the Albany Symphony Orchestra, South Florida Symphony Orchestra, the Lynn Philharmonia, the Bloomington Camerata Orchestra, the National Orchestral Institute Festival Orchestra, the Opera Theatre and Music Festival Orchestra of Lucca in Italy, and in concerts at the Duxbury Music Festival, as well as freelancing in New York City.
-An avid chamber musician and advocate of new music, she is featured on the 2018 CD of percussionist Doug Rosenor, released by Centaur Records, and is a commissioning member of the Flute New Music Consortium.
+Dr. Windell is Principal Flute of the LaGrange Symphony Orchestra and performs with Duo Flautas Frescas and the Columbus Symphony Orchestra.
+She has also performed with the Atlanta Ballet Orchestra, at the Springer Opera House, with the Albany Symphony Orchestra, South Florida Symphony Orchestra, the Lynn Philharmonia, the Bloomington Camerata Orchestra, the National Orchestral Institute Festival Orchestra, the Opera Theatre and Music Festival Orchestra of Lucca in Italy, and in concerts at the Duxbury Music Festival, as well as freelancing in New York City.
+An avid chamber musician and advocate of new music, she is featured on the CD of percussionist Doug Rosenor, released by Centaur Records, and is a commissioning member of the Flute New Music Consortium.
 She also recorded the music of Carter Pann for the Naxos record label, premiered Circles by Rachel Matthews at the Pendulum Concert Series at the University of Colorado at Boulder, and performed for two years as a member of the Chinook Winds, the graduate wind quintet in residence at the University of Colorado in Boulder.
 She has recently formed the Duo Flautas Frescas with Julia Barnett to discover, commission, and perform music for two flutes and piano.
-Upcoming premieres include commissioned works from Valerie Coleman and Daniel Dorff.
+Recent premieres include commissioned works from Samuel Zyman and Daniel Dorff.

-Recent or upcoming masterclass engagements include the Orfeo Music Festival in Vipiteno, Italy, The University of Alabama, the University of Nebraska in Omaha, Columbus State University, Sunway University in Kuala Lumpur, and the Kinta Valley Wind Ensemble in Ipoh, Malaysia.
-Dr. Windell has adjudicated competitions for the National Flute Association, the Hong Kong Schools Music Festival, the Music Teachers National Association, the Alabama All-State Orchestra, and the Arts Association of East Alabama.
+Dr. Windell has adjudicated competitions for the National Flute Association, the Hong Kong Schools Music Festival, the Music Teachers National Association, The San Diego Flute Guild, the Flute Society of Greater Philadelphia, the Atlanta Flute Club, the Alabama All-State Orchestra, and the Arts Association of East Alabama.
 She completed her undergraduate studies at Indiana University, her masters with renowned flutist and pedagogue Carol Wincenc at Stony Brook University, and doctoral degree from the University of Colorado at Boulder, studying with Christina Jennings.
-Dr. Windell is on the board of the Atlanta Flute Club, teaches music appreciation at Auburn University, and maintains a private studio.
+Dr. Windell is currently serving as president and competition coordinator of the Atlanta Flute Club, in addition to teaching music courses at Auburn University, and maintaining a private flute and piano studio.